ReviewMyContract.aiReview My Contract

 What to Do

-For any contract with a foreign counterparty, include three explicit provisions: (1) an express CISG opt-out ("the CISG is hereby excluded and shall not apply"); (2) a governing law clause specifying your chosen country and legal system (e.g., "laws of England and Wales" or "laws of New York, USA"); and (3) a dispute resolution clause specifying ICC, SIAC, or LCIA arbitration with a major arbitral seat.
+For any contract with a foreign counterparty, include three explicit provisions: (1) an express CISG opt-out ('the CISG is hereby excluded and shall not apply'); (2) a governing law clause specifying your chosen country and legal system (e.g., 'laws of England and Wales' or 'laws of New York, USA'); and (3) a dispute resolution clause specifying ICC, SIAC, or LCIA arbitration with a major arbitral seat.
 These three provisions together give you a predictable, internationally enforceable framework that costs almost nothing to draft but can save enormously in a cross-border dispute.

-State-Specific Enforcement Variations — A Comparative Analysis
+State-Specific Enforcement Variations — A 15-State Comparative Analysis

 Example Contract Language